jorgepiloto/lamberthub/doc/source/how_to_guides/how_to_use.md

 the dimension of previous vectors is astronomical units [AU] and the time of flight, given in years, is known to be $\Delta t = 0.010794065 \text{[year]}$.
-The orbit is seen to be prograde (inclination is less than $90^{\circ}$) and direct $M=0$.
-Remember that when $M=0$, there is only one possible solution, so the `low_path` flag will not play any role in this problem.
+The orbit is prograde since inclination is less than $90^{\circ}$) and direct $M=0$.
+Remember that when $M=0$, there is only one possible solution, so the `low_path` flag does not play any role in this problem.

 To solve for the problem, we first import a solver.
-Let us use Gooding's one:
+For this problem, `gooding1990` is chosen:

 ```{code-cell}
 from lamberthub import gooding1990
 ```

-Next, we specify the initial conditions of the problem:
+Next, specify the initial conditions of the problem:

 ```{code-cell}
 # Import NumPy for declaring position vectors